Telescopes come in all shapes and sizes, this activity will describe the three different types of telescope in the LCO network and why we need them.

 In this activity you will measure how fast the Sun moves to caclulate how big the Sun appears in the sky.
 All you need are some household items and about 20 minutes on a sunny day.

-There are many thousands of astronomical data files in our archive.
-We've created an archive search page that lets you limit your search by different attributes.
+There are many thousands of astronomical data files in the LCO archive.
 This guide will walk you through the steps to finding the images you want.

 This article will tell you how to use Adobe Photoshop to make high quality color images with your astronomical data.